 Rainbow Fluorite Points

-Fluorite occurs in many different colours but primarily in shades of red, purple, green, blue and yellow but it can also be colourless.
+Although shades of red, purple, green, blue and yellow are most commonly seen in fluorite, it can occur in almost any other colour and can also be colourless which it generally is in its purest form.
 Derbyshire blue john is a very rare variety which is now virtually mined out and comes from the county in England after which it was named.

-Rainbow fluorite is graded 4 on Mohs scale of mineral hardness and is the index mineral for this level on the scale.
-As previously stated it is extremely fragile and will chip, crack or fracture very easily so be sure to handle fluorite terminated points with great care and ensure they are placed somewhere safe where they are not going to be knocked over.
+Fluorite grades 4 on Mohs scale of mineral hardness and it's the index mineral for this level on the scale.
+As previously stated it is extremely fragile and will chip, crack or fracture easily so be sure to handle stones with great care and ensure ornamental pieces such as these are not placed anywhere they may be knocked over.

 These terminated points are being offered for sale individually so please choose the one that you'd like to purchase from the drop down list before proceeding to checkout.
-The first details in the list are applicable to the rainbow fluorite point on the left of the photo, next is the small point at the front and lastly the one on the right.
+The first details in the list are applicable to the point on the left of the photo, next is the small point at the front and lastly the terminated point one on the right.